turingschool/accelerated-mod-0/iteration.md

 ## Practice

 Use the `each` method to solve each problem.
-You can do this work in the place that works best for you - `irb`, a Ruby file you create and open in Atom, or something else.
+You can do this work in the place that works best for you - `irb`, a Ruby file you create and open in Atom, or somewhere else.

 <div class="s-card">
   <p>Print out a greeting to each friend:</p>